San7o/Brenta-Engine/README.md

 # opengl-santo-engine
 This project aims to build a simple ECS (Entity Component System) engine focused on physics simulations using OpenGL in C++.

-Here is an example of how to use the engine:
+Here is an example of how to use the ECS engine:
 ```c++
 World::Init();
 std::cout << "Welcome to my Game!" << std::endl;